beef331/unity-auto-builder/ReadMe.md

 ## How To Build

 Clone the repo.
-Install [Nim](https://nim-lang.org/install.html), then run `nimble build` inside the root directory of the cloned repo.
+Install [Nim](https://nim-lang.org/install.html)(I suggest using choosenim, but it can be done manually), then run `nimble build` inside the root directory of the cloned repo.

 Populate the config.json with actual data.